-MEP teams are also taking the lead in testing innovative technologies for anti-poaching and conflict mitigation.
+MEP is on the cutting edge of deploying innovative techniques and technologies for anti-poaching and human-elephant conflict mitigation.

 “WE STARTED AS PRIMARILY ANTI-POACHING BUT WE’RE NOW MOVING INTO DEVELOPING COMMUNITIES.
 WHY?
 BECAUSE ALL OF THOSE PEOPLE IN THE COMMUNITY ARE STAKEHOLDERS IN PROTECTING ELEPHANTS AND MARA ELEPHANT PROJECT IS TRYING TO GIVE THEM AN AVENUE TO PLAY A PART IN ELEPHANT CONSERVATION.”
 Marc Goss, CEO, Mara Elephant Project

 Additionally, MEP works in the Rekero, Ol Donyo Erinka and Ole Moncho areas, which have been some of the worst poaching hotspots and continue to be HEC hotspots.
 In these areas are three primary schools: Ole Moncho Primary School, Rekero Primary School, and Ngoswani Primary School with a total of 1,117 children.
 All three schools share some basic needs including potable water, security, energy for cooking, lighting, classroom space, sanitation facilities, classroom furniture and textbooks for all the children.

 As MEP addresses the poaching activities and HEC incidents in these areas, we plan to influence the community’s attitude toward wildlife by developing projects which we tie directly to harmoniously living with wildlife and the benefits that accrue to the local community as a result of the wildlife and associated tourism.